akamike/twitter-unread-notifier/README.md

 This userscript can be used with your twitter.com instance of Fluid.app (SSB) to update the dock badge with the count of unread tweets.
 It also displays a growl notification with the unread count every 10 minutes, just in case you don't watch your dock.

+Please note that I am not aware if this functions correctly with #newtwitter, I don't yet have access to it.

 ## Requirements

 * [Fluid.app](http://fluidapp.com/)